Development communication: Policy sciences

 As defined by Laswell (1970), the policy sciences may be conceived as knowledge of the policy process and of the relevance of knowledge in the process.
 Its approach is anticipatory which aims to improve policymaking in order to provide as much lead time as necessary in the solution of societal problems.
 However, it should be considered that since it is a science, the knowledge that can be acquired in the process should be based on the concept of scientific evidence.
 Therefore, one issue that may arise along the way is how to regard societal problems and issues scientifically.
 However, according to Lasswell and McDougal (1992), while the problems are addressed scientifically, there is also a need for considering the contextual and normative approach to solving problems.
 The reason is that the knowledge produced is not only universalizable but ethical and empirico-analytical.
 Through this, policy science is thought not only problem-oriented but also multidisciplinary and contextual.

 Generally, the relationship between development communication and the policy sciences can be described as inextricable although both fields of study have different concentration, scope, and limitations.
 Furthermore, both development communication and the policy sciences share the same practice: the need for actively applying knowledge from and principles of the social sciences in solving large-scale societal problems under conditions of social change.
 In today's society where it is being described as troubled and problematic, there is no better way to confront the societal issues but to have a strong knowledge and a better understanding of communication policy.

-The policy sciences provide an integrated and comprehensive approach for addressing issues and problems at all levels in ways that help clarify and secure the common interest.
-Policy sciences are concerned with helping people make better decisions toward fostering human dignity for all.
-Since we are living in a "turbulent field" environment, policy science is necessary to address issues before it will get bigger.
-The approach of policy sciences, as cited by Flor in his article, is forward-looking or anticipatory.
-Policy sciences tell us what we need to do and prepare before certain issues or problems occur.
-Using an allegorical definition, Dror (1971), as cited by Ongkiko and Flor (2006), explains that "one should not leave the problem of crossing a river until the river is reached; rather, one should survey the territory in advance, identify rivers flowing through it, decide whether it is at all necessary to cross the river—and if so, where and how to cross it—then prepare in advance the materials for crossing the river and design a logistics network so that the material is ready when the river is reached."
-Furthermore, given its interdisciplinary and holistic nature, policy sciences does consider several variables (education, communication, money, culture) in coming up with a decision.
-These variables are important factors in coming up with a sound and relevant policy.